 If Complainant requests IDHR to file a complaint with the Commission, an IDHR attorney will be assigned to help the parties resolve or “conciliate” the charge.
 If a settlement agreement is not reached, the Department will file a Complaint of Civil Rights Violation with the Commission on behalf of Complainant.
 The Complainant bears the burden of proving the case before the Commission.

 If IDHR finds a “lack of substantial evidence” of the time period specified in the Act, Complainant has the option of either 1) filing a Request for Review with the Commission, OR, 2) commencing a civil action in a state circuit court of appropriate venue.

-If Respondent has failed to file a timely verified response to the charge, or has failed to attend the fact-finding conference, a Notice of Default may be entered.
 Within the time period specified in the Act, Respondent may file a Request for Review with the Commission.
 Final orders of the Commission may be appealed to the appropriate appellate court.

 Additional Information on the processing of charges is available through the following links:

 For information about the status of a pending charge or to

 request to review a case file (file review is only available if

 the investigation is not pending or active).